 - Zika virus disease is caused by a virus transmitted primarily by Aedes mosquitoes.

-- People with Zika virus disease can have symptoms that can include mild fever, skin rash, conjunctivitis, muscle and joint pain, malaise or headache.
+- People with Zika virus disease can have symptoms including mild fever, skin rash, conjunctivitis, muscle and joint pain, malaise or headache.
 These symptoms normally last for 2-7 days.

-Zika virus is an emerging mosquito-borne virus that was first identified in Uganda in 1947 in rhesus monkeys through a monitoring network of sylvatic yellow fever.
-It was subsequently identified in humans in 1952 in Uganda and the United Republic of Tanzania.
+Zika virus is a mosquito-borne flavivirus that was first identified in Uganda in 1947 in monkeys through a network that monitored yellow fever.
+It was later identified in humans in 1952 in Uganda and the United Republic of Tanzania.
 Outbreaks of Zika virus disease have been recorded in Africa, the Americas, Asia and the Pacific.
 From the 1960s to 1980s, human infections were found across Africa and Asia, typically accompanied by mild illness.
 The first large outbreak of disease caused by Zika infection was reported from the Island of Yap (Federated States of Micronesia) in 2007.
 In July 2015 Brazil reported an association between Zika virus infection and Guillain-Barré syndrome.
 In October 2015 Brazil reported an association between Zika virus infection and microcephaly.

 Signs and Symptoms

 The incubation period (the time from exposure to symptoms) of Zika virus disease is not clear, but is likely to be a few days.
 The symptoms are similar to other arbovirus infections such as dengue, and include fever, skin rashes, conjunctivitis, muscle and joint pain, malaise, and headache.
 These symptoms are usually mild and last for 2-7 days.

 After a comprehensive review of evidence, there is scientific consensus that Zika virus is a cause of microcephaly and Guillain-Barré syndrome.
 Intense efforts are continuing to investigate the link between Zika virus and a range of neurological disorders, within a rigorous research framework.